 In any production of “thick liquids,” there is a need to keep track of the viscosity.
 Sometimes that is a relatively simple task, which is well performed by a range of inline viscometers.
 Still, if the liquid is Non-Newtonian, and the viscosity profile matters, viscometers fall short.

-Here are five points to check when analyzing the viscosity in your production:
+Here are five points to check when you look for an instrument to analyze the viscosity in your production:

 ☐ Measures the right metrics – the property that is important for quality.
 This measurement can be a single viscosity at one shear rate or a shear-thinning liquid’s viscosity curve.